snkty8/Election_Analysis/README.md

 Charles Casper Stockham
 Diana DeGette
 Raymon Anthony Doane
-- The canidate results were:
+- The candidate results were:
 Charles Casper Stockham: 23.0% (85,213)
 Diana DeGette: 73.8% (272,892)
 Raymon Anthony Doane: 3.1% (11,606)
 - The winner if the election was:
-    - Canidate Diana DeGette, who received 73.8%, and 272,892 number of votes.
+    - Candidate Diana DeGette, who received 73.8%, and 272,892 number of votes.

 ## Challenge Overview

 An additional data is needed for the election audit.
 The election commission has requested a complete audit for:
-- The voter turnout for each county
+1. The voter turnout for each county
-- The percentage of votes from each county out of the total count
+2. The percentage of votes from each county out of the total count
-- The county with the largest turnout
+3. The county with the largest turnout

 ## Election Audit Results